ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-03

+- Remove the usage of the already present *Mesh* class to render the geometry.
+It should happen in geometry by itself.
+- Implement the support of textures and materials in the state class.
+- Make a function to construct your own scene graph where you can either load files or create your own geometry.
+(This makes it easiser to create a scene instead of needing to implement changes in the *Loader* class).
+- Create additional *UpdateCallback* functions for cool effects.
+- Create a documents for the report.

+### TODO - 2024-01-28

+- Finish the implementation of the UpdateVisitor and state class.
+- Remove some uneccassary windows build files.
+- Think about how to implement the state functionality until the next working session.
+- Change so that the objects does not get loaded if the same filepath is specified rather than the file name.

+### TODO - 2024-01-27

+- Finish the UpdateCallback function.
+- Begin to implement the UpdateVisitor.
+- NEED TO START IMPLEMENTING THE STATE FUNCTIONALITY!!!

 ### TODO - 2024-01-25